dandavison/delta/README.v0.2.0.md

                                      the file labels used see --file-modified-label, --file-removed-label, --file-added- label, --file-renamed-label
     -n, --line-numbers               Display line numbers next to the diff.
-See LINE NUMBERS section --raw                        Do not alter the input in any way other than applying colors.
-Equivalent to `--keep-plus-minus-markers --width variable --tabs 0 --commit-decoration '' --file- decoration '' --hunk-decoration ''`
+See LINE NUMBERS section --raw                        Do not alter the input in any way.
+The only exceptions are the coloring of hunk
+                                     lines: minus lines use color.diff.old (with fallback to "red") and plus lines use color.diff.new (with fallback to "green")
-        --no-gitconfig               Do not take settings from git config files.
+        --color-only                 Do not alter the input in any way except for coloring hunk lines --no-gitconfig               Do not take settings from git config files.
 See GIT CONFIG section --keep-plus-minus-markers    Prefix added/removed lines with a +/- character, respectively, exactly as git does.
-                                     The default behavior is to output a space character in place of these markers --show-background-colors     Show the command-line arguments (RGB hex codes) for the background colors that are in effect.
-The hex codes are displayed with their associated background color.
-This option can be combined with --light and --dark to view the background colors for those modes.
-It can also be used to experiment with different RGB hex codes by combining this option with style options such as --minus-style, --zero-style, --plus-style, etc
+                                     The default behavior is to output a space character in place of these markers --show-config                Display the active values for all Delta options.
+Style options are displayed with foreground and background colors.
+This can be used to experiment with colors by combining this option with other options such as --minus-style, --zero-style, --plus-style, --light, --dark, etc
         --list-languages             List supported languages and associated file extensions --list-syntax-themes         List available syntax-highlighting color themes
-        --show-syntax-themes         List available syntax-highlighting themes, each with an example of highlighted diff output.
+        --show-syntax-themes         Show all available syntax-highlighting themes, each with an example of highlighted diff output.
 If diff output is supplied on standard input then this will be used for the demo.
 For example: `git show --color=always | delta --show-syntax-themes` --highlight-removed          Deprecated: use --minus-style='syntax'
     -h, --help                       Prints help information
     -V, --version                    Prints version information